Byte-Stuff/Everest/docs/LambdaLang/recovery.md

 ## Firmware Recovery

 F-Recovery triggers when:
-- An error interrupt is triggered while in Firmware Mode
+- An error interrupt is triggered while in Firmware Mode, etiher by the firmware itself, or the running code
 - No boot file is found

 F-Recovery has multiple images, which have different meanings: